Stair Treads: Choosing the Right Material

 ✔ Circular Saw – For cutting multiple planks quickly

-✔ Utility Knife – For scoring and snapping thin laminate pieces
+✔ Utility Knife – For scoring and snapping thinner laminate pieces

-🔹 Tip: Use a blade with at least 60-80 teeth for a smooth finish.
+🔹 Installation tip: Ideally, use a blade with at least 60–80 teeth for a smooth finish on laminate stair treads and matching stair nosing.

 -